maul-esel/ahkbook/en/_posts/2011-11-03-Your-First-Script.markdown

 Use the following code:

-{% highlight ahk linenos %}; any AutoHotkey version MsgBox, 36, a question, Would you like to say 'Hello, World'?
+{% highlight ahk linenos %}; any AutoHotkey version MsgBox, 36, a question, Would you like to say "Hello, World"?
 {% endhighlight %}

 ## Comments